 Your Coder license; you must provide your license key during setup and config.
 Your license should have been sent to you via email; if not, please reach out to your Coder sales representative.

 If you do not have a license, you can generate one that allows you to try Coder free of charge for 60 days.

 Coder provides you with your licensing information, which looks like:

-Once you log in to Coder's Web UI, you'll be walked through a configuration dashboard.
-You can specify the authentication method used for logins, provide your license information, and more.
+Immediately after logging in to Coder's Web UI, you'll be walked through a configuration dashboard.
+You can specify the authentication method used for logins, provide your license information, set up a Git OAuth integration so that your users can clone their repositories, and more.

-After you complete this process, you'll be redirected to the main Coder deployment dashboard, where you can create new users, images, and environments.
+When you complete this process, you'll be redirected to the main Coder dashboard, where you can create new users, images, and workspaces.

-After completing the configuration process, we recommend creating a site manager user that can be used to create additional users and resources.
-We recommend using the site admin user only for initial configuration purposes.
+As part of the configuration process, we recommend creating a site manager user that can be used to create additional users and resources.
+We suggest using the site admin user only for initial configuration purposes.

 Coder's default values during the setup/configuration process are acceptable only by a deployment used for evaluation purposes.